 All UKLR registrants are bound by a code of conduct, either the CIPR’s or another relevant and effective code.

-The UKLR currently recognises two codes of conduct:
+The UKLR currently recognises this codes of conduct:

-Where a registered lobbyist is covered by a relevant code recognised by the UKLR, any complaints received will be passed to the organisation which enforces the code for action.
+Where a registered lobbyist is covered by this code recognised by the UKLR, any complaints received will be passed to the organisation which enforces the code for action.

 The CIPR will handle